National report pans Louisiana road and bridge conditions

 The review also showed that drivers in Baton Rouge and New Orleans lose 60 hours per year while stuck in traffic, and waste more than $1,200 annually because of backups.

-It said motorists in Baton Rouge and New Orleans waste 26 gallons of gas per year and those in Lafayette 17 gallons.
+It said motorists in Baton Rouge and New Orleans squander 26 gallons of gas per year and those in Lafayette 17 gallons.

 The study was done by TRIP, a nonprofit research group that focuses on transportation issues.